South Canterbury DHB

 The first certificate can be provided locally.
-This can also be provided at Lyndhurst Clinic in Christchurch.
+This can also be provided at the Gynaecology Procedure Unit, Christchurch Public Hospital.

-First trimester services are provided at Lyndhurst Hospital in Christchurch.
+First trimester services are provided at the Gynaecology Procedure Unit in Christchurch.
 This is a suction curettage under local anaesthetic and conscious sedation.
 This is usually provided as a one-day procedure for women from out of Christchurch.

 There is no cost for the assessment and referral services provided locally.
 Some assistance for accommodation is provided by the South Canterbury DHB if this is needed and WINZ can be approached for assistance with transport costs when women cannot afford this.

 Follow-up is usually provided by the referring doctor.
 Medical, nursing and counselling is available locally, both routinely and on request.

 Referral in the first instance should be to the Timaru Hospital specialist obstetrician.
 Details of how and where this service is provided have not been provided by the DHB.